Gofferwall/Gofferwall-Android-Sample/README.md

 Sdk provide two Initialize functions below, and you can be used one of them depending on the purpose.
 * `AdiscopeGlobalSdk.initialize(Activity activity, int mediaId, String mediaSecret, AdiscopeGlobalInitializationListener listener)`
-  * If the media environment needs to be changed depending on the build environment programmatically
 * `AdiscopeGlobalSdk.initialize(Activity activity, AdiscopeGlobalInitializationListener listener)`
-  * If you use mediaId and secretKey as fixed

 <br></br>

 #### A) AdiscopeGlobalSdk.initialize(activity, mediaId, mediaSecret, listener)
+  * If the media environment needs to be changed depending on the build environment programmatically

 **Java**
 ```java